open-mmlab/mmpose/docs/faq.md

 ## Evaluation

 - **How to evaluate on MPII test dataset?**
-  Since we do not have the ground-truth for test dataset, we cannot evalute it 'locally'.
+  Since we do not have the ground-truth for test dataset, we cannot evaluate it 'locally'.
   If you would like to evaluate the performance on test set, you have to upload the pred.mat (which is generated during testing) to the official server via email, according to [the MPII guideline](http://human-pose.mpi-inf.mpg.de/#evaluation).

 ## Inference